 The most common type of international case includes a Rwandan state entity, as the government writes KIAC into contracts.
-But it is also getting work from around the east Africa region – Uganda, Kenya, Burundi, Tanzania.
+But it is also getting work from around East Africa (Uganda, Kenya, Burundi, Tanzania).
 If you have a case with an African party that is nervous of going to a European institution, Kigali is somewhere that will do the job.

 Is it independent of the government?

 It’s a private institution and the government has also lost cases there.

 So far the government has complied voluntarily with all awards against it.
 It will be interesting to see what happens if someone has to enforce such an award in the local courts.
 But that’s not really a problem with the centre itself.